 Humanity is gradually entering a new development stage; when the past decades’ achievements fade into the background, modern technologies are gaining popularity.
 And this is not surprising because the innovations allow us to perform the usual actions much faster and make ourselves louder.
 The global pandemical crisis showed that it is essential to keep up with the times, regardless of occupation or profession.

-Reiji Nakashima faced the problems of today’s society and believes that the future of communication and meetings lies in a convenient and useful solution – 3D Technology.
+Reiji Nakashima a master student from Nagaoka University of Technology (NUT) faced the problems of today’s society and believes that the future of communication and meetings lies in a convenient and useful solution – 3D Technology.

 “3D Technology is relevant to study because its development can change the world for the better.
-Today information is presented in multimedia, animation, text, and photographs, and 3D technology is an innovative technology that can be used to create a three-dimensional image.”
+Today information is presented in multimedia, animation, text, and photographs, and 3D technology is an innovative technology that can be used to create a three-dimensional image”- he said.

 “This program allowed me to see the holographic field from a different angle and to continue my research in this area.
 Although this technology is not fully studied and not fully implemented, I believe that the 3D technology method will soon become the main data output method and will be used in almost all areas of human life.”

 Reiji Nakashima at Nagaoka University of Technology, Niigata

 The first tried to answer the question “What is a Holography?” was the Hungarian physicist Denesh Gabor in the late 40s.
 At that time, he was destined to become the founder of holography and the creator of holograms.